tlvince/vim-snippets-tlvince/readme.md

 > A collection of custom Vim snippets

-Exclusive supports (and therefore dependent on) the UltiSnips engine.
+Exclusive support for (and therefore dependent on) the UltiSnips engine.

 ## Usage